rtealwitter/Local-Search/README.md

 # A Local Search Algorithm for Min-Sum Submodular Cover

+This repository holds the code for [this](https://arxiv.org/abs/2209.03054) paper.

 ### Introduction
 This repository holds the code and dataset we used to run experiments.